 Q Can I apply to both the traditional Master’s program and the MS Professional Option?

-Yes.
+A Yes.
 Simply indicate interest in both degree options in your statement of purpose.
+Please note that there are different requirements for the MS AAE and the MS AAE Professional Option.

 Q I can’t afford the application fee – can I apply for a fee waiver?